 Because of the potential risks resulting from gas-fired appliances that are incorrectly installed or are malfunctioning, comprehensive safety training is especially important in this trade.

-In pre-apprenticeship domestic appliance repair training, you'll learn all electrical and mechanical safety requirements, and safe workplace procedures with propane, acetylene torches and other tools.
+In pre-apprenticeship domestic appliance repair training, you'll learn all electrical and mechanical safety requirements as well as how to safely handle propane and natural gas.

-Important: To work on residential or commercial gas-fired appliances as a domestic appliance technician, you must first be certified by the Technical Standards and Safety Authority (TSSA).
+Domestic appliance technicians work on residential and commercial gas-fired appliances.
+That means they must get certified by the Technical Standards and Safety Authority (TSSA).

-If you choose this training path, you will learn piping, appliance venting and relevant business practices based on the TSSA's curriculum.
-You'll be prepared with the necessary knowledge to pass the certification exam at the end of the course.
+If you choose this training path, you will learn piping, appliance venting, and relevant business practices based on the TSSA's curriculum.
+You'll be prepared with the necessary knowledge to pass the Gas Technician 3 certification exam at the end of the course.

-What kind of appliance repair training would you choose?
+Wondering what kind of appliance repair training you should choose?

-Or use the live chat feature to talk with an advisor right now.
+Chat live with an advisor now.
+Or request quick information by email.
 We're here to help!